 When you have the necessary driving skills and meet all the requirements, you are ready to take the road test.
-We encourage you to make an appointment for your test at www.mndriveinfo.org or (in the seven-county metro area) call 651-284-1000.
+We encourage you to make an appointment for your test at dvs.dps.mn.gov or (in the seven-county metro area) call 651-284-1234.

 In order to take the road test, you must present your valid instruction permit and current proof of insurance in the form of the original insurance identification card or policy.
+If you are under 18 years of age, you must present a supervised driving log and a certificate of course completion ("White Card") that proves you have completed an approved driver education course and behind-the-wheel instruction.
 You must provide your own vehicle to take the test.
 Neighborhood electric vehicles (NEVs) may not be used for this test.
+If a rental vehicle is going to be used for the road test, the person taking the test must be listed as a driver on the rental agreement.
 The vehicle doors must open from both the inside and the outside.
 Seat belts must work properly.
 The headlights, taillights, turn signals, and brake lights must be in working order.
 Any equipment required by restrictions on your license or instruction permit must be in working order, unless you are attempting to have the restrictions removed.
+Vehicles equipped with backup cameras are allowed during the test but should not be the only method of observation when backing up.

 Smoking is not allowed during the test, and the vehicle must be free of smoke before the examiner enters the vehicle.
-If you are under 18 years of age, you must present a certificate of course completion, or "white card," that proves you have completed an approved driver education course and behind-the-wheel instruction.
+No electronic devices or cell phone usage is allowed during the test.
 No passengers, other than the driver examiner, may occupy the vehicle while you are taking the test.
 This includes pets, children, and interpreters.
 Loose objects that could break or cause injury must be removed from the vehicle prior to the road test.
+Vehicles equipped with parking assist for parallel parking cannot be used when performing parallel parking during the test.